 I've had it with my improvised approach to interactive sculpture.
-I am wanting to get back into making some work with deliberately interactive features.
-This requires more engineering.
+I am wanting to get back into doing some work with deliberately interactive features.
+This process requires more engineering.
 As of right now, I am developing a way to cast roller bearings and gears on an as-needed basis.
-This will make for more fluid motion and better mechanics upon interaction with any given piece.
-The point behind engineering interactive elements to this extent, has to do with the fact that I want my audience to experience an overall sense of fluidity.
-My contention is that art should connect people which is why I pursue interactive sculpture.
-The viewer becomes a participant in an object performance where the awareness of the outcomes of personal actions is a primary objective.
+Doing this will make for more fluid motion and better mechanics upon interaction with any given piece.
+The point behind designing interactive elements, to this extent, has to do with the fact that I want my audience to experience an overall sense of fluidity.
+Art should connect people, which is why I pursue interactive sculpture.
+The viewer becomes a participant in a "performance" where they become aware of their actions' outcomes.

 Section 1: Finished Example

-This is a finished example of what the bearing assembly looks like when it's all completed.
-The whole idea here is to be able to cast multiple pieces so I can quickly make a bearing when when making an interactive or kinetic sculptural piece.
+Here is a finished example of what the bearing assembly looks like when it's all completed.
+Here, the whole idea is to cast multiple pieces to quickly make a bearing when creating an interactive or kinetic sculpture.
 An axle will have various pulleys or gears and a crank on the side.

 Section 2: Mixing Resin

-This shows the 50/50 mix of the resin.
-This is a very simple reason to work with it's called smooth cast 325 by a company called Smooth-On.
-They’re located in Easton, Pennsylvania.
-It has a pigment inside of it.
-I'm using a handmade funnel.
-The funnel is a paper trrough with two holes at the bottom and it helps to fill the mold really quickly.
+This clip shows the 50/50 mix of the resin.
+This resin is simple to work with.
+It's called smooth cast 325.
+The funnel is a paper trough with two holes at the bottom, and it helps to fill the mold quickly.
 I built these supply ports into the silicon negative that.
-It’s difficult to fill with a large cup so it's easier to use a funnel with a small hole.
+It's challenging to fill with a large cup, so it's easier to use a funnel with a small hole.
 I used a paper punch to make the holes.
 The resin comes out slow enough but also quickly enough so that you can fill the mold effectively.

 Section 3: Troubleshooting Process

 What you have is an ocean or a lake of fluid.
-So the two pieces end up floating on top instead of having them stick together and the material starts to leak out the sides, which is not good.
-The two halves need to be clamped together so this does not come apart when the resin sets up.
-As you can see, the two pieces come apart and then the resin is leaking out the sides.
+So the two pieces end up floating on top instead of having them stick together, and the material starts to leak out the sides, which is not good.
+The two halves need to be clamped together, which does not come apart when the resin sets up.
+As you can see, the two pieces come apart, and then the resin is leaking out the sides.
 The material is looking for the path of least resistance.
-Since the molds are not clamped together, you end up with a flashing line that's ridiculous.
+Since the molds are not clamped together, you end up with a ridiculous flashing line.
 So these are usable pieces, but this is not ideal.
-I’ll be doing these castings, shoving them into a jig and then filling them and then depressurizing them inside the jig.
+I'll be doing these castings, shoving them into a jig and then filling them and then depressurizing them inside the jig.

 Section 4: Demolding

 I am demolding one of the pieces.
-This is mold was a rather complex.
+This mold was rather intricate.
 It's a mold of the housing part that is mounted directly onto the axle.
 So I had to make a mold of the negative space of the axle.
-I also had to make a mold of the parts that house the bearing balls and so it required a piece on the inside that was thick enough to maintain its own shape but not so sick that you couldn't bend it out of the negative space created by the casting.
-It also couldn’t be so thin that it would fall apart and lose shape.
-It also had to have keys so that it would set the same way every time the mold was assembled.
+I also had to make a mold of the parts that house the bearing balls, and so it required a piece on the inside that was thick enough to maintain its shape but not so sick that you couldn't bend it out of the negative space created by the casting.
+It also couldn't be so thin that it would fall apart and lose shape.
+It also had to have keys to set the same way every time the mold was assembled.
 The top and bottom pieces have to be locked into the mold the same way every time.